Lewis Howard Latimer: Inventions and technical work

 In 1874, Latimer co-patented (with Charles M. Brown) an improved toilet system for railroad cars called the Water Closet for Railroad Cars (U.S. Patent 147,363).

 In 1876, Alexander Graham Bell employed Latimer, then a draftsman at Bell's patent law firm, to draft the necessary drawings required to receive a patent for Bell's telephone.

-In 1879, he moved to Bridgeport, Connecticut, and was hired as assistant manager and draftsman for the U.S. Electric Lighting Company, a company owned by Hiram Maxim, a rival of Thomas A. Edison.
+In 1879, he moved to Bridgeport, Connecticut, and was hired as assistant manager and draftsman for the US Electric Lighting Co., a company owned by Hiram Maxim, a rival of Thomas Edison.
 While Latimer was there he invented a modification to the process for making carbon filaments which aimed to reduce breakages during the carbonization process.
 This modification consisted of placing filament blanks inside a cardboard envelope during carbonization.
-While in England on behalf of the Maxim light company he taught the entire process for making Maxim lights, including glassblowing in 9 months to get the factory up and running.
+While in England on behalf of the Maxim light company, he taught the entire process for making Maxim lights, including glassblowing, in 9 months to get the factory up and running.

 In 1884, he was invited to work with Thomas Edison.
-Along with the work he did with Edison, he was also responsible for translating data into German and French, as well as gathering that information.
+Along with the work he did with Edison, he was also responsible for translating data into German and French and for gathering that information.

 Latimer also developed a forerunner of the air conditioner called "Apparatus for cooling and disinfecting".

-In 1894, Latimer pursued a patent on a safety elevator that prevented the riders from falling out and into the shaft.
+In 1894, Latimer pursued a patent for a safety elevator that prevented riders from falling out of the elevator and into the shaft.

-In 1924, after the Board of Patent Control dissolved Latimer went on to work with Hammer and Schwartz until he retired.
+In 1924, after the Board of Patent Control dissolved, Latimer went on to work with Hammer and Schwartz until he retired.

 Edison Pioneers

-On February 11, 1918, Latimer joined the Edison Pioneers.
-Lewis Latimer was the first person of color to join this group of 100.
+On February 11, 1918, Latimer joined the Edison Pioneers, becoming the first person of color to do so.

 Light bulb

-Latimer received a patent on September 13th, 1881, along with Joseph V. Nichols, for a method of attaching carbon filaments to conducting wires within an electric lamp, and another patent on January 17, 1882, for a "process of manufacturing carbons", a method for the production of carbon filaments for lightbulbs which reduced breakages during the production process by wrapping the filaments in a cardboard envelope.
+Latimer received a patent on September 13, 1881, along with Joseph V. Nichols, for a method of attaching carbon filaments to conducting wires within an electric lamp, and another patent on January 17, 1882, for a "process of manufacturing carbons", a method for the production of carbon filaments for light bulbs which reduced breakages during the production process by wrapping the filaments in a cardboard envelope.

 The Edison Electric Light Company in New York City hired Latimer in 1884 as a draftsman and an expert witness in patent litigation on electric lights.
 While at Edison, Latimer wrote the first book on electric lighting, entitled Incandescent Electric Lighting (1890), and supervised the installation of public electric lights throughout New York, Philadelphia, Montreal, and London.

-When that company was combined in 1892 with the Thomson-Houston Electric Company to form General Electric, he continued to work in the legal department.
+When that company was combined with the Thomson-Houston Electric Company in 1892 to form General Electric, he continued to work in the legal department.

 In 1911, he became a patent consultant to law firms.